keshavray/my-aks-tf/README.md

 # my-aks-tf

-This repo contains the code for the creation of AKS cluster using Terraform.
+This repo contains the code for the creation of AKS cluster using Terraform. jvhvd